jan-eten-tp/lipu-sona-pi-toki-pona/public/en/pdf/lipu-sona.typ

 #quote[󱥆󱤧󱤬󱥭󱤴 \
 ona li lon tomo mi \
 ~ they are at my house]

+prepositions can be stacked:

+#quote[󱤴󱤖󱥡󱤬󱥭󱥡󱥖󱥞 \
+mi kama sona lon tomo sona sama sina \
+~ i learned in school just like you]

 prepositions can also be used as regular words: